 The Simulation Fellow's salary is covered by working in the Stanford emergency department with a Stanford University appointment as a Clinical Instructor, providing attending physician care.
 Stanford Hospital is part of a world-renowned medical center and home to a Level I trauma center with aero-medical transport.

-Additionally, fellows provide attending physician coverage in the Stanford/Lucile Packard Pediatric ED which is contiguous with the adult ED.
-The diverse, high acuity patient populations at Stanford and Lucile Packard challenge fellows to continue mastering their clinical skills.
+Additionally, fellows provide attending physician coverage in the Stanford/Lucile Packard Pediatric ED, which is contiguous with the adult ED.
+The diverse, high acuity patient populations at Stanford and Lucile Packard challenge fellows to continue mastering clinical skills.
 The expected work obligation is 16 to 20 hours per week in the ED.

-Participation in residency and departmental activities is required which offers the fellow the opportunity to improve their academic, teaching, and presenting skills.
-This involvement includes resident and medical student education; both within the Stanford Emergency Department and at core lectures, as well as faculty development activities offered by the University and the ED faculty.
+Participation in residency and departmental activities is required, providing fellows the opportunity to improve academic, teaching, and presenting skills.
+This includes resident and medical student education, both within the Stanford ED and at core lectures, as well as faculty development activities offered by the University and the ED faculty.